TRIQS/solid_dmft/paper/paper.md

 # Statement of need

 The number of ready-to-use DFT+DMFT codes is small, and all codes have been developed rather recently.
-Some of these operate in a black-box way, such as, for example, EDMFT [@Haule:2010], Amulet [@amulet] and the DMFT implementation included in Abinit [@Aldo:2020].
+Crucially, most of these codes adopt a black-box approach, where the complexity of the DMFT part is abstracted away from the final user (as in  EDMFT [@Haule:2010], Amulet [@amulet] or the DMFT implementation in Abinit [@Aldo:2020]) and while such a strategy can reduce the numbers of free parameters to tune, it also inevitably hinders the flexibility of the approach.
-Other software packages like DFTwDMFT [@Singh:2021] and DCORE [@Shinaoka:2021] follow a very similar strategy as solid\_dmft but have not implemented different impurity solvers as of now. solid\_dmft provides a flagship implementation of the TRIQS functionality to perform DFT+DMFT calculation and is easily extended to beyond-DMFT formalisms.
+Other software packages like DFTwDMFT [@Singh:2021] and DCORE [@Shinaoka:2021] follow a very similar strategy as solid\_dmft but ~~do not implement different impurity solvers as of now~~ **AC: DCORE does, they even have an  ED solver with pomerol, i don't think dcore has CSC implemented though**.
+Most notably, solid\_dmft provides a flagship implementation of the TRIQS functionality to perform DFT+DMFT calculation and is easily extended to beyond-DMFT formalisms**AC: what do we mean here?**
-This is beneficial both to developers of TRIQS applications, by enabling them to benchmark their applications in a well-tested framework, and to users, who benefit from the most recent features of TRIQS.
+The benefits of this approach are twofold: on one hand, developers of TRIQS applications are able to benchmark their applications in a well tested framework.
+On the other hand, users can benefit from a standardized input-output structure compatible with the rest of the TRIQS ecosystem.
-Via the gray-box approach the software provides a robust and flexible implementation of the DFT+DMFT method, controlled via a single input file.
+Via the gray-box approach the software provides a robust and flexible implementation of the DFT+DMFT method, all controlled via a single input file **AC: i think this is a little misleading, only the DMFT part has a single input file**.
 It is developed in the spirit of a community code and supports external contributions that advance the capabilities of the program.

 # Acknowledgements